Double Peak Park

 |Bathrooms||Yes, a few stalls with sinks and toilets

-It's an easy drive to get to the top of the park with a nice view a long the way.
-There's plenty of parking and there’s usually only a few people there.
+It's an easy drive to get to the top of the park with a nice view along the way.
+There's plenty of parking and there are usually only a few people there.
 It's only super crowded if it's a special event like the Fourth of July.
 You could also hike up to the top.
 I have never hiked to it and I probably never will because I don't think there's much to look at along the way and it's mostly uphill.
 There's obviously a view to look at in certain spots.
 But the best parts of the view are far away and off to the side and constantly turning your head doesn't make for a very natural walk.
 There’s also no shade and the view up top is much better anyway.
 But if you do enjoy steep hikes devoid of trees, the paths are free of obstacles and easily marked.
 I see quite a few people hiking them all the time.
-There’s about eight trails off nearby roads that all eventually lead to the main park.
+There are about eight trails off nearby roads that all eventually lead to the main park.

 At the center of the park is a free telescope.
 The telescope does a decent job of zooming in.
 There's a handy visual map at the base of the telescope that labels all the landmarks you can see.